Ales – U.S. Open Beer Championship Categories

 Perceived Malt Aroma & Flavor: Low, but providing foundation for the overall balance.

-Perceived Hop Aroma & Flavor: Low to medium and characterized by European-type hops: floral, herbal and/or woody traits are common.
+Perceived Hop Aroma & Flavor: Low to medium and characterized by any of floral, herbal, woody or other attributes typical of European-type hops are common.

 Perceived Bitterness: Medium-low to medium, but not assertive.